saadtazi/firefox-profile-js/README.md

 * create a firefox profile
 * use an existing profile (by specifying a path)
+* use an existing user profile (by specifying a name)
 * add extensions to your profile,
 * specify proxy settings,
 * set the user preferences...